 Neglecting the Preheader Text

-The biggest-and arguably first-mistake marketers make is to totally disregard the preheader text.
-Some believe that a good subject line itself can be sufficient to capture the interest of a recipient.
+The most common (if not the first) mistake that marketers make is to completely ignore the preheader.
+Some think that a good subject line can be enough to attract a recipient’s attention.
 But that’s a lost opportunity.
-A good preheader text can give context-one that might add on some complementary hooks to the subject line for more appeal and thus urge recipients to click open the email.
+A good preheader text can set things in perspective-one that will possibly insert a few complementary hooks to the subject line to give it more punch and therefore encourage people to open the email.

-Personalization of preheader texts helps companies to show relevant information that would harmonize with recipients.
-For instance, if it is a summer sale email, its preheader should reflect that event, not the copy of text from winter promotion.
-The goal is to capture your audience’s interest and entice them to take action.
+Customization of preheader messages allows businesses to display the right information that would make sense to recipients.
+For example, if it is a summer sale email, the preheader should be related to the sale, and not the text copy of winter promo.
+It is about keeping your readers interested and making them want to take action.

 Too Long Preheader Text